Lanxin-MRDVS/Application-Algorithms/AwareSight3-&-PalletEye-SoftBag-Carton-Unstacking-Algorithm-Deployment.md

 ### Step 7: Configure Depalletizing Parameters
-Enter the [Depalletizing] tab, select the corresponding cargo template at [cargo template], select the [material type] to "Bag" and switch the application mode to "Expert Mode."
+Enter the [Depalletizing] tab, select the corresponding cargo template at [cargo template], for soft-bags, we recommand to use template 6, then select the [material type] to "Bag" and switch the application mode to "Expert Mode."
 Based on the actual volume and size of the on-site cargo, you can choose the pre-defined [cargo template], which will automatically set the Global settings parameter or sequentially set Global settings parameters such as standard size, length range, width range, and layer height to adapt to the on-site working conditions.

 <p align= “center”>
 <img alt="PixPin_2026-06-04_05-56-00" src="https://github.com/user-attachments/assets/56565721-8efe-4fca-b651-06881936c717" />